-- In order to be admitted to the Postgraduate Diploma in Communication Studies an applicant must have completed: - (a) the Bachelor of Communication Studies or equivalent or - (b) a relevant professional qualification or professional experience approved by the dean (or representative) to be equivalent to a bachelor's degree. - 2 An applicant may be required to attend a selection interview.
+- In order to be admitted to the Postgraduate Diploma in Communication Studies an applicant must have completed: - (a) the Bachelor of Communication Studies or equivalent or - (b) a relevant professional qualification or professional experience approved by the dean (or representative) to be equivalent to a bachelor's degree. - 2 An applicant to the journalism specialisation may be required to submit a portfolio of work, a CV, a letter, attend an interview and complete a screening test.

-- 3 To qualify for the Postgraduate Diploma in Communication Studies, a student must complete 120 points by successfully completing the requirements in the structure below. - 4 A student may substitute up to 30 points with any other postgraduate course with the approval of the programme leader.
+- 3 To qualify for the Postgraduate Diploma in Communication Studies, a student must complete 120 points by successfully completing the requirements in the structure below. - 4 A student may complete this qualification with an endorsed specialisation where at least 90 points are taken from within one of the specialisations. - 5 A student may substitute up to 30 points with any other postgraduate course with the approval of the programme leader.